deavid/lprfl/src/003A_setup.md

 ![VSCode Extensions](./img/vscode_extensions.png)

-(It is really important to have Rust properly installed at this point, or rust-analyzer will fail)
+> It is really important to have Rust properly installed at this point, or rust-analyzer will fail.